-The Toulouse Dissertation Award to be presented annually recognizes individuals who have completed dissertations representing original work that makes an unusually significant contribution to a discipline.
+The Toulouse Dissertation Award annually recognizes individuals who have completed dissertations that represent original work and make an unusually significant contribution to a discipline.
 The dissertation should be competitive nationally among the top 10% within the field.
 The competition will recognize up to four individuals per year, assuming the selection committee finds the dissertations of sufficient quality to merit distinction.

 The top student in each field will receive a $1,000 award from the Toulouse Graduate School and might have their materials forwarded to the Council of Graduate Schools for the CGS/ProQuest Distinguished Dissertation Award competition.